-- WARNING: To reduce the risk of serious injury when making nonthrough cuts, follow all applicable warnings and instructions listed below in addition to those listed above for the relevant through cut. - WARNING: When making a non-through cut, blade is covered by workpiece during most of cut.
-Be alert to exposed blade at start and finish of every cut to avoid the risk of personal injury. - WARNING: Never feed wood with hands when making any non-through cuts such as rabbets.
-To avoid personal injury, always use push blocks, push sticks, and/or featherboards. - WARNING: Read the appropriate section which describes the type of cut in addition to this section on non-through cuts.
-For example, if your non-through cut is a straight cross cut, read and understand the section on straight cross cuts before proceeding. - WARNING: Once non-through cuts are completed, unplug saw and reinstall riving knife in uppermost position.
-Install antikickback pawls and blade guard.
+⚠WARNING: To reduce the risk of serious injury when making nonthrough cuts, follow all applicable warnings and instructions listed below in addition to those listed above for the relevant through cut.

+△WARNING: When making a non-through cut, blade is covered by workpiece during most of cut.
+Be alert to exposed blade at start and finish of every cut to avoid the risk of personal injury.

+△WARNING: Never feed wood with hands when making any non-through cuts such as rabbets.
+To avoid personal injury, always use push blocks, push sticks, and/or featherboards.

+△WARNING: Read the appropriate section which describes the type of cut in addition to this section on non-through cuts.
+For example, if your non-through cut is a straight cross cut, read and understand the section on straight cross cuts before proceeding.

-ି Unplug saw.
+△WARNING: Once non-through cuts are completed, remove the battery pack and reinstall riving knife in uppermost position.
+Install anti-kickback pawls and blade guard.

-- ି Unlock release lever. - ${\odot}$ Adjust bevel angle to 0°. - o Lock release lever. - Remove blade guard (1) and anti-kickback pawls (48). - Set the riving knife (16) in "MIDDLE" position and lock the riving knife lock knob (61). - \circ Plug saw into power source and turn saw on. - Let blade build up to full speed before moving workpiece into blade. - Always use push blocks, push sticks, and/or featherboard when making non-through cuts to reduce the risk of serious injury. - \circ When cut is made, turn saw off.
+- $\,{}{^{\circ}}$ Turn off the saw and remove the battery pack. - o Unlock release lever. - Adjust bevel angle to 0°. - o Lock release lever. - o Remove blade guard (23) and anti-kickback pawls (1). - o Set the riving knife (2) in "MIDDLE" position and lock the riving knife lock knob (41). - o Install the battery pack and turn saw on. - o Let blade build up to full speed before moving workpiece into blade. - o Always use push blocks, push sticks, and/or featherboard when making non-through cuts to reduce the risk of serious injury. - o When cut is made, turn saw off.
 Wait for blade to come to a complete stop before removing workpiece.

-DUST COLLECTION (Fig. 30)
+DUST COLLECTION (Fig. 31)